Cedric-antwi/Acebook_kotlin/README.md

 Once installed, open the project directory into IntelliJ.

+**If you're getting an error** such as "Invalid Gradle JDK configuration found" in the bottom section of the editor, you might need to click "Change JDK location" then select the correct JDK (Java Development Kit) before building the project again.

 ### Setup the database

 This project uses PostgreSQL as a database.
 You'll need to install this first.